A Homegrown Business with a 30-Year Track Record

 In 2018, the husband and wife team of Gary Greenblatt and Constance Hare joined the firm to expand the firm’s debtor-creditor practice.
 With more than 65 years of experience between them, they bring a wealth of expertise in representing both debtors and creditors in Chapter 7, 13 and 11 bankruptcies, as well as representing clients in out of court workouts and state court assignments and receiverships.
 While Gary and Connie did not begin their legal careers at Coon & Cole, after having worked extensively on matters both with and against Curtis Coon and Marc Shach over the years, they instantly became part of the homegrown team.
 Prior to joining Coon & Cole, Gary and Connie had previously maintained their practice in both Baltimore and Easton and are now continuing to serve clients on both the Eastern and Western Shore in the firm’s Easton and Towson offices.

-In 2021, the firm celebrates its 30th anniversary as a company.
+In 2021, the firm celebrated its 30th anniversary as a company.
+In 2023, Mitchell Cornwell joined the firm, bringing his 42 years of experience and wealth of expertise in the areas of estate and trust planning, business law, probate administration, tax law and fiduciary and estate tax returns.
 Although the firm has grown considerably since the day that Curtis Coon hung out his shingle, its core values have not changed; they have merely been enhanced through daily devotion to its clients and pursuit of excellence in the practice of law.
 The firm is well-poised to represent business clients because it is itself a successful business– constantly in motion, confronting the challenges of each day and pushing itself to achieve the best results possible for its clients and employees.